Xtra Ottawa: History

 Xtra Ottawa was launched by Pink Triangle Press as Capital Xtra in 1993, shortly after the organization learned that Ottawa's existing LGBT publication, GO Info, had largely collapsed and was publishing irregularly with only a skeleton staff.
 Brandon Matheson, then a freelance journalist working in the Parliament Hill Press Gallery, was chosen to launch the project in conjunction with George Hartsgrove, then an administrator at the University of Ottawa.
 GO Info briefly tried to beef up its content in the face of its new competition, but folded in early 1994.

 In 2007, Ottawa City Council attempted to pass restrictions on the paper's distribution in public facilities after a complaint was filed by Greg Evans.

 In March 2010, Capital Xtra was renamed Xtra Ottawa with the launch of a redesign of the Xtra papers in the Toronto, Ottawa and Vancouver markets.

 The paper's final print edition was published on February 12, 2015.

-Contributors
+Notable contributors

-Early contributors to the magazine included Irshad Manji, Alex Munter, David Pepper, Andrew Griffin and Don McLean.
+Early contributors to the magazine included Irshad Manji, and Alex Munter.

-Community involvement

-Xtra Ottawa put on a series of events every year for the Ottawa queer community: the LGX business & consumer expo each spring, the Transgress Festival as part of the Ottawa International Writer's Festival each October, and the Capital Xtra!
-Community Achievement Awards ceremony to acknowledge local volunteers and activists.
+Other contributors included Blaine Marchand and Ariel Troster..